IMPORTANT RIDE INFORMATION :

 Adult: $45.00

-Team NEW this year!
+Team: NEW this year!
 Minimum 5 people.
-Each raise $150.00 which includes Tour des Chutes cycling jersey and special recognition at the finish line.
+Each team member raise $150.00.
+Registration will include Tour des Chutes cycling jersey and special recognition at the finish line.
 Please call Leslie at 541-400-0341 for additional details.

 Please note: A $10.00 procrastination fee will apply to each registration after July 6, 2012.